-This collaborative project empowers local Scarborough residents to transform previously underutilized land into a dynamic campus of community spaces.
+This collaborative project empowered local Scarborough residents to transform previously under-utilized land into a dynamic campus of community spaces.

-Since November 2010, ERA has been collaborating with project leaders and initiators, Sustainable.TO and Architext, on a community-led revitalization plan for the Storefront site and surrounding neighbourhood.
-The program includes renovations, expansions, and an upgraded landscape that will connect the site to surrounding apartment towers and the adjacent Morningside Park ravine system.
+In November of 2010, ERA began collaborating with project leaders and initiators, Sustainable.TO and Architext, on a community-led revitalization plan for the Storefront site and surrounding neighbourhood.
+The program included renovations, expansions, and an upgraded landscape that connects the site to surrounding apartment towers and the adjacent Morningside Park ravine system.
 A youth engagement program called the Community Design Initiative, which provides mentoring to local youth, who learn design, construction, project management, and leadership skills, drives this project.

-Our primary role has been to develop the landscape and site planning vision that will ultimately provide tower residents and community members with a lively new public realm at ground level.
+Our primary role was to develop the landscape and site planning vision that provided tower residents and community members with a lively new public realm at ground level.
 Live Green Toronto funded the implementation of a “shade and naturalization strategy,” designing an innovative green-roof shade structure known as the Sky-o-Swale, which acts as a green-roof pavilion that filters rainwater to irrigate the adjacent gardens as well as seating and a stage for the community.
-Blackwell Bowick makes the green roof shade structure out of repurposed light posts and chain link fence as part of an innovative structural system design.
+Blackwell Bowick created the green roof shade structure out of repurposed light posts and chain link fence as part of an innovative structural system design.
 The community participated in the overall design, and created the graphics and logo for the court.
 Other features include a kitchen garden with a patio and grapevine trellis.

 The community centre also received funding from the MLSE “Team Up” Foundation to design and build an outdoor, multi-purpose sports court.
 The MLSE/Jumpstart Sports Court is a former parking lot converted for use as multi-functional area for basketball, soccer, performances, and other group activities.

-This community project has been several stages and years in the making, and has relied on the collaboration of numerous stakeholders and hundreds of volunteer hours.
-The completion of the Sky-o-Swale and Sports Court represents a big milestone for the project and an important site improvement for the people of Kingston Galloway and Orton Park.
+This project was several stages and years in the making, and relied on the collaboration of numerous stakeholders and hundreds of volunteer hours.
+The completion of the Sky-o-Swale and Sports Court represented a big milestone for the project and an important site improvement for the people of Kingston Galloway and Orton Park.
 This project is an excellent example of a parking lot conversion and the adaptive reuse of space and materials.